- This is GLEIF

 CEO: Tradelink Electronic Commerce Limited

-Before joining the Company, Mr. Tse was mostly in the financial services industry, covering the Asia Pacific region.
+Before joining the Company, Mr. Tse has worked mostly in the financial services industry, covering the Asia Pacific region.
 He began at State Street in 1993 to develop and lead its investment servicing business in the region and was the first international officer to get promoted to Executive Vice President in 2002.
 He completed his career there as an advisor till early 2015.
 Before State Street, he had worked for Standard Chartered, Ogilvy & Mather, Baring Securities and the Hong Kong Government.

 Corporate Secretary: GLEIF